paulsboutique3d/paulsboutique3d-kb/index.md

 - Documentation here supports the Cults3D filesets only.
 - STL files are not hosted here; download from Cults3D.
-- Do not redistribute models or docs outside your license terms.

 <div style="text-align:center; margin-top:1.2rem; opacity:0.8; font-size:0.95rem;">
 	Last updated: November 2025